Death of Kelly Savage: Later developments

-The New Zealand MFAT requested, on the family's’ behalf, for the Japanese Ministry of Health, Labour and Welfare to ask Yamato City Hospital to supply the family with the relevant medical records.
-The hospital records were reported as being contradictory, alternating inconsistently between stating that Savage was calm, and in a state of duress that justified restraints.
+The New Zealand MFAT requested, on the family's behalf, for the Japanese Ministry of Health, Labour and Welfare to ask Yamato City Hospital to supply the family with the relevant medical records.
+The hospital records were reported as being contradictory, alternating between stating that Savage was calm, and in a state of duress that justified restraints.
 In 2021, the Ministry of Health, Labour and Welfare published the results of an investigation they had promised into the use of restraints in Japanese hospital settings.
 However, no external investigation was conducted into Savage's death, despite repeated requests by his family.

 The event led to an increased discussion about the psychiatric use of restraints within Japan.
 Yomiuri Shimbun wrote an article on 10 August, highlighting Savage's death as an example of the failure of the self-reporting component of Japan's medical accident investigation system.
 They followed it with further articles about the case and about international comparisons.
 In June 2019, NHK, the Japanese national television station, ran a 29-minute documentary about Kelly Savage and how New Zealand psychiatric institutions care for patients without mechanical restraints.

 On 15 November 2017, a 28-year-old Japanese man was found dead while he was restrained in a psychiatric hospital, and it was reported in Asahi Shimbun along with a reminder about Savage's case.
 In 2018, three new cases of wrongful use of restraints were publicised in Japan when family members or victims themselves sued hospitals.

 In November 2018, Savage's family presented a letter to Japan's Ministry of Health, Labour and Welfare signed by 31 leading psychiatrists from around the world, asking them to convene an international panel to investigate the issue of psychiatric care in Japan's hospitals.
 The World Psychiatric Association responded to this letter by starting a Taskforce on Minimising Coercion in Mental Health Care, which was renamed in 2020 to the "Working Group on Implementing Alternatives to Coercion in Mental Health Care".
 Japan's Ministry of Health, Labor and Welfare annually surveys psychiatric hospitals to determine how many patients are being restrained or kept in solitary confinement.
 Martha Savage's campaign against the use of restraints in Japan saw the number of people restrained drop 9 percent between 2017 and 2018, which was only the second time that number had dropped since 2003.

 On 17 May 2019, Susan Strongman of Radio New Zealand published a long-form article about Savage's death and collaborated in a 10-minute video documentary about Kelly and the Japanese psychiatric system, called Death Bed: The story of Kelly Savage.
 The videographer, Luke McPake, won the 2020 Voyager Media Award for Best Feature or Current Affairs Video (single video journalist).